TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/README.md

 > The Classic ESP32 Microcontroller Sets New Standards and Comes in WROOM and WROVER Variants

 The *classic ESP32* is known as the *ESP32S*.
-Since its debut in 2016, many additional *ESP32 variants* have been introduced, such as the *ESP32-S3* and *ESP32-C6*.
+Since its debut in 2016, many additional *ESP32 variants* have been introduced, such as the [ESP32-C3](https://done.land/components/microcontroller/families/esp/esp32/c3/), [ESP32-S2](https://done.land/components/microcontroller/families/esp/esp32/s2/s2mini/), [ESP32-S3](https://done.land/components/microcontroller/families/esp/esp32/s3/) and [ESP32-C6](https://done.land/components/microcontroller/families/esp/esp32/c6/).
 However, the *ESP32S* remains highly popular among *DIY makers* because it is particularly straightforward to use:

 * **Well-Known:** Most *ESP32 examples* available online or on platforms like YouTube are for either the *ESP8266* or the *ESP32S*.
 There is an abundance of documentation.
 * **Well-Supported:** Regardless of your project, chances are the *ESP32S* is fully supported.
 After nearly a decade, almost all editors, development environments, home automation systems, and other tools incorporate support for this microcontroller.
 * **Well-Balanced:** The *ESP32S* features an exceptionally balanced set of capabilities, including motor control, a *DAC* (*digital-to-analog converter*), *touch input support*, and more—perfect for *DIY makers*.

-That said, if you’re looking for a *miniature footprint*, cutting-edge *low power consumption*, or compatibility with the latest *wireless standards* like *Matter* or *Thread*, you may want to explore the successors to the *ESP32S*.

 <img src="images/esp_wroom_top_front2_t.png" width="60%" height="60%" />

+That said, if you’re looking for a *miniature footprint*, cutting-edge *low power consumption*, or compatibility with the latest *wireless standards* like *Matter* or *Thread*, you may want to explore the successors to the *ESP32S* like the [ESP32-C3 SuperMini](https://done.land/components/microcontroller/families/esp/esp32/c3/c3supermini/)

 ## ESP32 Types